What is Heat Flux?

 First we need to know the basics.

 Heat is simply the transfer of energy from a higher temperature object to a lower temperature object.
-For example, if you touch someone’s hand and it is cold you are transferring some of your heat from your hand to theirs.
+As cited from Michael E. Browne, PhD, heat is the energy transferred between a system and its surroundings because of their temperature difference.
+For example, if you touch someone’s hand and it’s cold, you are transferring some of your heat from your hand to theirs.
 We produce heat (body heat) from calories.

-Flux is the process of passing or traveling through a surface or substance.
+In this context flux is the process of traveling or passing through a surface or substance.